In e-commerce, it is user experience that makes the difference between

 Design Comps

-Example 1: Define the flow for AAL in online store
+Example 1: Define the flow for AAL (Add a Line) in online store

-Offered a more transparent purchase experience by presenting the mandatory cost upfront.
-The new page consolidates several pages in the buyflow.
+Introduced a more transparent purchase experience by presenting mandatory costs upfront.
+Consolidated multiple pages in the buy flow into a single, streamlined page.

 Outcome